ESD Testing Procedures/Methods Explained (Air & Contact Discharge)

 This type of testing is crucial given how commonly this event occurs and impact it can have on the function of electrical systems.

-Below you will find a picture of how energy can buildup on person walking across a surface and discharge on a computer.
+Above you will find a picture of how energy can buildup on person walking across a surface and discharge on a computer.
 You will notice the buildup and potential difference that exists between the person and the electrical equipment.
 This real world example shows the air discharge method, which will be the first method we discuss.

 What is Air Discharge Testing?

-This discharge method is tested to the way that it occurs naturally, moving the discharge object with a surplus of energy towards the equipment under test or EUT.
+This discharge method is tested to the way that it occurs naturally, moving the discharge object/generator with a surplus of energy towards the equipment under test or EUT.
 With this method however, there are a variety of factors that come into place given the environment in which the discharge occurs.

 Common Environmental Effects: